navix-website/navix-website.github.io/README.md

 Website for the Navix Space Tourism Company: ***https://navix-website.github.io***

-For copyright inforegarding the images used in the website, please refer to the [copyright.txt](https://github.com/navix-website/navix-website.github.io/blob/main/copyright.txt) file.
+For copyright info regarding the images used in the website, please refer to the [copyright.txt](https://github.com/navix-website/navix-website.github.io/blob/main/copyright.txt) file.